genesiscommunitysuccess/docs/docs/03_server/04_event-handler/03_advanced.md

 ## Permissioning and permissionCodes

-As with other GPAL files (e.g. Request Server and Data Server), you can use a `permissioning` block to define both dynamic permissions (AUTH) and fixed permissions (based on RIGHT_SUMMARY rights) on event handlers
+As with other GPAL files (e.g. Request Server and Data Server), you can use a `permissioning` block to define both dynamic permissions (AUTH) and fixed permissions (based on RIGHT_SUMMARY rights) on Event Handlers.

 ### Dynamic permissions
-For event handlers you need to use any class as event message type instead of table/view, which is similar to custom request-replies.
+For Event Handlers you need to use any class as event message type instead of table/view, which is similar to custom request-replies.
-In below example we used generated database entity called `Company` as message type of event `EVENT_AUTH_COMPANY_INSERT`
+In the below example we use a generated database entity called `Company` as message type of event `EVENT_AUTH_COMPANY_INSERT`

 ```kotlin
     eventHandler<Company>(name = "AUTH_COMPANY_INSERT") {